e-j-w/G4TIP/README.md

 K. Starosta - Initial TIP codebase.

-J. Williams - Fusion-evaporation implementation, DSAM implementation.
+J. Williams - Fusion-evaporation implementation, DSAM and arbitrary target implementation.

 F. Wu - Reaction code work and auditing.

-GRIFFIN/TIGRESS code based on code provided by the GRIFFIN collaboration, available at: https://github.com/GRIFFINCollaboration/detectorSimulations
+GRIFFIN/TIGRESS code is based on work by the GRIFFIN collaboration, available at: https://github.com/GRIFFINCollaboration/detectorSimulations

+You can cite [this](https://doi.org/10.1016/j.nima.2017.03.059) paper if using the fusion-evaporation process, or [this](https://doi.org/10.1016/j.nima.2017.11.029) paper if using the Coulex process.